Skip to main content

 • Selected Extension Publications

-For most recent publications please visit Angela's Google Scholar Profile
+For most recent publications please visit Angela's Google Scholar Profile.

 Donnelly, H., A. Smyth, S. Baker, L. Reynolds, and A.B.
 Collins.
 2023.
 How do oysters remove nitrogen?
 University of Florida/IFAS EDIS Publication SL498.